briansniffen/muchsync/www/index.md

     muchsync SERVER

-That command brings bring the client and `SERVER` up to date with any tag and message changes, and should generally run efficiently if you don't have much mail to download.
+That command brings the client and `SERVER` up to date with any tag and message changes, and should generally run efficiently if you don't have much mail to download.
 If, after using the above command to synchronize your desktop with a server, you also want your mail on a laptop, you can push the mail from your desktop to the laptop with:

     muchsync LAPTOP